arashsajjadi/Artificial-Neural-Network/Final Project/readme.md

 ## Acknowledgements

 The author would like to express their gratitude to Prof. SaeedReza Kheradpisheh, Assistant Professor in the Mathematics and Computer Science Faculty of Shahid Beheshti University, for providing guidance and support throughout the Artificial Neural Network course and supervising the final project which is an implementation of the "Playing Atari with Deep Reinforcement Learning" article written by DeepMind team of Google.
 The author would also like to appreciate the efforts of the course's Teaching Assistants, Mr. Arsham Gholamzadeh and Mr. Alireza Javaheri, in defining assignments and the final project.
-A special thanks to Prof. Hossein Hajiabolhassan, Professor of Shahid Beheshti University, for introducing the author to the field of reinforcement learning and his valuable guidance as a supervisor of the author's master's thesis.
+A special thanks to Prof. Hossein Hajiabolhassan, Professor of Shahid Beheshti University, for introducing the author to the field of reinforcement learning and his valuable guidance as a supervisor of the author's master's thesis wich is related to the field of RL.

+## Additional Materials

 In addition to the PDF report, the Github page includes:

-   - videos of the agent playing the game during the learning process
+   - Videos of the agent playing the game during the learning process
+   - Python code
+   - Saved model
-   - code
+   - Text output of the code
    - results graph

 Table of papers and citation count
 |   |                         Title of paper                        | Cited by | Year |